ngandrass/moodle-quiz_archiver/README.md

 to complete the installation from the command line.

-## Concept

-Archive jobs are execute via an external quiz archive worker service.
-It uses the Moodle webservice API to query the required data and to upload the created archive.

-This plugin prepares the archive job within Moodle, provides quiz data to the archive worker, handles data validation, and stores the created quiz archives.
-A unique webservice access token is generated for every archive job.
-Each token has a limited validity and is invalidated either after job completion or after a specified timeout.
-This process requires a dedicated webservice user to be created (see [Configuration](#configuration).
-A single job webservice token can only be used for the specific quiz that is associated with the job to restrict queryable data to the required minimum.

 ## Configuration

-To setup this plugin execute the following steps:
+To set this plugin up, execute the following steps:

-1. Create a designated Moodle user for the quiz archiver webservice with the following rights:
+1. Create a designated Moodle user for the quiz archiver webservice (e.g., `quiz_archiver`) with the following rights:
    - `webservice/rest:use`
    - `mod/quiz:grade`
    - `quiz/grading:viewstudentnames`